Eyelid Rejuvenation in Orange County, CA

 After Eyelid Surgery

 Be sure to have someone drive you home after surgery.
 Post-operative discomfort is typically mild.
 Your surgeon will prescribe pain medication to assist in your healing process.
-You may experience some bruising and swelling for up to two weeks after the procedure.
+You may experience some bruising and swelling for up to 2 weeks after the procedure.
 You should be able to watch television and read 2-3 days after the procedure.
 All of your pre and post-operative instructions will be reviewed and discussed with you at the time of your consultation.

 Your surgeon will monitor your healing process closely for the first 2 weeks following your blepharoplasty.
 Sutures are removed during one of your post-operative appointments, typically after about 6-7 days.
 Healing is a gradual process and scars may remain pink for as long as 6 months after your procedure.
 Eventually, scars will fade into a thin, nearly invisible white line.